mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - LS.md

     ls -latr

+List all of the items in the directory in natural order and in reverse:

+    ls -lavr

 Do a directory search in reverse and find the last file with the `.sh` in the filname; can be changed to match anything else in the filename:

     ls -lrt | awk '/.sh/ { filename=$NF }; END { print filename }'